gregdardis/Basic-Recursion/README.md

 ***Made using Eclipse, version: Neon.2 Release (4.6.2)*.**

 # Description
-This (incredibly simple) repository contains a factorial calculator and a gcd calculator, both utilizing recursion.
-Each class's main method prompts the user for input and then calculates either the gcd or factorial of the number(s) and prints it.
+This (incredibly simple) repository contains a factorial calculator,  a fibonacci number calculator, and a gcd calculator, all utilizing recursion.
+Each class's main method prompts the user for input and then calculates the output (based on which class it is) and prints it.

 ## Command Line Instructions for GCD